The Dustman and the Judge

 That afternoon the lady paid a call on the Cadi.

 "Good sir," said the lady to the Cadi, "I come because you are the sole person in all of Stamboul whom I can trust with so delicate a proposition.
-My husband, the merchant, has been away on business in Egypt for an extended time.
+My husband, a prominent merchant as you know, has been away on business in Egypt for an extended time.
 Of course we miss each other terribly.
 I just received word that I am to venture to Egypt to see him.
 But what worries me is how to safeguard my jewels until I return."
 She spilled out of her purse and onto the cadi's table an array of thick gold rings, huge amethyst pendants, gleaming silver gemstones, and other rare and valuable jewels.
 "You see, there are few people one can truly trust," she said in barely a whisper.

 Just then, the dustman entered.
 "Good sir, I am here to reclaim the 500 silver coins I left in your care, as you recall."